Bukola-Testimony/AltSchool-Cloud-Exercices/Semester-Project/semester-project.md

 <br>

-### We will be using Debain 11 on a virtual machine instance with Amazon Web Services (AWS) as our Virtual Cloud provider.
+### We will be using Debain 11 virtual machine instance with Amazon Web Services (AWS) as our Virtual Cloud provider.
 <br>

 ## **Step one:**